DreymaR/BigBagKbdTrixTMK/README.md

 DONE:
 -----
-- Added Sym mod variants, merging them and ISOANSIADAPT (4-level keys, ISO-Nor hack) into a new 'soft' SYMBOLKEYS setting.
+- Added Sym mod variants, merging them and ISOANSIADAPT (4-level keys, ISO-Nor hack) into a new SYMBOLKEYS setting.
-	- Also changed the BSLS key to FBsl; using that for ANSI and the similar NUHS/FHsh key for ISO (re)mappings.
+	- Also changed the BSLS key to FBsl; now using that for ANSI and the similar NUHS/FHsh key for ISO (re)mappings.
 	- The Sym mods should work for some non-Cmk layouts too, like QWERTY and Canary.
 Dvorak, however, already has a "Sym mod".
 - Uncoupled the "soft" Curl mod from "hard" keymaps, removing the '_CA(W)' maps.
-Instead, Cmk-DH and Extend respects CURLMOD.
+Instead, Cmk-DH and Extend respect CURLMOD.
 - Converted the Forum docs to Markdown+HTML and added them to this repo in a docs folder.
 - Nuked that accursed old Workman entry.
 The Canary layout constitutes a very worthy replacement.
 Kept Dvorak for nostalgics.
 - Nuked the old DHk ergo mod, keeping only standard DH(m) now.
-Sorry, users of DHk, but you'll now have to edit it in yourself.
+Sorry, user of DHk, but you'll now have to edit it in yourself.
 - TMK repo: Pushed tmk_core ST(), MOD_() and UNI[X|W|M]_() #define functions for macros, simplifying typing and unicode input.
 - TMK repo: Made a tmk_core type_code() function, so typing (registering/unregistering) key codes is easy and clear.